 Celltex is different from other stem cell banking companies as we can produce hundreds of millions of uniform stem cells at a genetic level as well as the physiological characteristics of the cells themselves.

 Celltex Therapeutics Corporation, a Houston-based biotechnology company, was founded in 2011 by David Eller and internationally known spine surgeon, Dr. Stanley Jones, to spearhead breakthroughs in regenerative medicine through adult stem cells.
-Celltex uses exclusive technology that isolates, multiplies and stores adult, autologous, adipose (fat tissue)-derived mesenchymal stem cells (MSCs) to be used for regenerative therapy in a number of conditions including vascular, autoimmune and degenerative diseases.
+Celltex uses proprietary technology that isolates, multiplies and stores autologous, adult, adipose (fat tissue)-derived mesenchymal stem cells (MSCs) to be used for regenerative therapy in a number of conditions including vascular, autoimmune and degenerative diseases.

 The MSCs are extracted from an individual’s own fat in a quick and relatively painless procedure in a doctor’s office that extracts only a small fat sample and requires no recovery time.
 From this fat, the individual’s MSCs are isolated, multiplied and stored for future use (this is known as cell banking).
 Celltex’s proprietary stem cell processing and banking methods ensure the genetic integrity and uniformity of an individual’s cells in quantities never before possible and in the quantities necessary for therapeutic applications.
 An individual can then use his or her banked stem cells for regenerative therapy through infusions or injections performed by a licensed physician.